ekmolloy/trees-in-the-desert-tutorial/README.md

 ```
 ls
 ```
 into the terminal.
 You should see a folder, called `software`.
-Now `cd` into this folder, and unzip the software containing ASTRAL using the following commands:
+Now `cd` into this folder, and unzip the folder containing ASTRAL using the following commands:
 ```
 cd software
 unzip Astral.zip